datamin-io/public-documentation/integrations/library-of-integrations/google-sheets.md

 ### Step 4.
 Create an integration

-Now you can create an integration in Datamin by adding JSON credentials, Spreadsheet ID, and Sheet ID.
+Now you can create an integration in Ylem by adding JSON credentials, Spreadsheet ID, and Sheet ID.
 The last two parameters you can get from the URL of the spreadsheet you just created: